PranavSriram18/writing/attention/attention0.md

 evolution of a token's representation via residual updates between layers.

 * <span style="color: #007bff;">**Horizontal edges**</span> $(u, l) \to (t, l)$ represent information flow from earlier to later streams.

+(Note: technically there is also an edge from each node to itself.
+We omit these from diagrams and from wording like "earlier to later" for brevity.)

 In this view, a transformer is a two-dimensional graph of collaborating actors, passing information forward in time through attention, and upwards in depth through residual updates.